If you need a more accessible version of this website, click this button on the right. Switch to Accessible Site

 Tuesday, 12 October 2021 00:00

-Signs of RA in the Feet
+Signs of RA in the Feet and Ankles

 Rheumatoid arthritis (RA) is an autoimmune disease that causes the body’s immune system to attack otherwise healthy cells in the lining of the joints.
 The joints become inflamed, leading to pain, swelling, stiffness, redness, and warmth.
-RA frequently affects the small joints of the feet and the joints.
-Many foot conditions are related to RA, including dislocated toe joints, hammertoes, bunions, heel pain, Achilles tendonitis, flat foot, and pain.
+RA frequently affects the small joints of the feet and the ankle joints.
+Many foot conditions are related to RA, including dislocated toe joints, hammertoes, bunions, heel pain, Achilles tendonitis, flat foot, and ankle pain.
 People with RA can also develop rheumatoid nodules, lumps on the feet that can cause pain while walking or when they rub against the shoes.
 If you have RA, a podiatrist can help you manage this condition and maintain the proper health of your feet.

-Because RA affects more than just your joints, including the joints in your Feet, it is important to seek early diagnosis from your podiatrist if you feel like the pain in your feet might be caused by RA.
+Because RA affects more than just your joints, including the joints in your feet and ankles, it is important to seek early diagnosis from your podiatrist if you feel like the pain in your feet might be caused by RA.
 For more information, contact Brent Harwood, DPM of Southeast Podiatry.
 Our doctor will assist you with all of your podiatric concerns.

 What Is Rheumatoid Arthritis?